Overview

 A Volume prim represents a renderable volume, such as a fog or fire effect.

-Volumes contain volumetric data represented as relationships to prims that have a FieldBase-derived schema applied.
+Volumes contain volumetric data represented as relationships to prims whose type derives from the VolumeFieldBase schema.
 Each field relationship is specified as a relationship with a namespace prefix of “field”.
 The relationship names, such as “density”, are used by the renderer to associate individual fields with the named input parameters on a volume shader.

 For example, the following Volume defines a field relationship to an OpenVDB asset.
 The field relationship name specifies that the OpenVDB asset contains data that the renderer and volume shader should use for the density of the volume.
 The Volume also has a material binding to a Material (not defined in this example).